mitchLui/boeing_hackathon/README.md

 2. Environment
 3. Communication

+The categrory we have chosen is Exploration.

 ---

 ## 1.2.
 Our Team

-Our team consists of 6 people from the University of Bristol, all of whom are from Hong Kong:
+Our team (named Rogue One after the fact that we were team 1 and Star Wars is awesome) consists of 6 people from the University of Bristol, all of whom are from Hong Kong:

 - [Mitch Lui][2] (Computer Science, 1st year)
 - [Otis Lee][3] (Electrial and Electronic Engineering, 1st year)